shellhue/HHListKit/README.md

 }
 ```

-If autoupdate is enabled, insert/delete cell model will be synchronized to UI automaticaly.
-But you should mark the updated model needs reload instead.
+If autoupdate is enabled, insert/delete/update cell model will be synchronized to UI automaticaly.
+Except that updated model should be marked needs reload handly.
 Just like above.

+If autoupdate is not enabled, 'performUpdate' should be called on the list wrapper.
+And updated model should be marked needs reload handly as well.

+You can see the completed project in the Demo project.

 Installation
 ==============